-The holocaust section process refers to who was chosen for forced labour and who was sent to gas chambers upon arrival of concentration camps such as Auschwitz.
+The holocaust selection process refers to who was chosen for forced labour and who was sent to gas chambers upon arrival of concentration camps such as Auschwitz.

 The Holocaust oversaw many horrendous atrocities, resulting in the Nazi party and its collaborators murdering around 6 million Jews and a total of 15 million people who had fallen victim to such discrimination within the mass genocide.
 These victims included such people as those of colour, Catholics, homosexuals, communists and Gypsies in addition to others who openly opposed the Nazi regime.